Minnesota Family Investment Program: Teen Parent Project

 • Share learnings back with participants in follow-up sessions, known as "loop back" meetings, to confirm we captured their input accurately.

-Share Community Design Advisors on Facebook Share Community Design Advisors on Twitter Share Community Design Advisors on Linkedin Email Community Design Advisors link
+Share Community Design Advisors and Community Partners on Facebook Share Community Design Advisors and Community Partners on Twitter Share Community Design Advisors and Community Partners on Linkedin Email Community Design Advisors and Community Partners link

-• Advisors will be compensated for their time and expertise
+• Advisors are compensated for their time and expertise

 • Compensation will not affect MFIP benefits